heroshealth/TRUMP-WATCH/README.md

-# Trump-Watch
+# Everything Trump

-Live-updating public dashboard for presidential promises, profits, and taxpayer spending.
-Powered by Google Sheets.
+Real-time tracker for Trump’s presidency, promises, taxpayer spending, and earnings.
+Built for public transparency.
+Auto-updates from Google Sheets.